uladzislau-varabei/stylegan-tf2/README.md

 ## Further improvements

-- Add CUDA implementations for fused layers
-- Tune settings for *mixed precision* training stabilization tricks
+- Tune settings of stabilization tricks for *mixed precision* training;
-- Add multi GPU support
+- Add multi GPU support;
-- Fix training in a single process
+- Fix training in a single process;
 - Fix problems with name scopes inside `tf.function()`.
-  The current solution relies on the answer by `demmerichs`: https://github.com/tensorflow/tensorflow/issues/36464
+  The current solution relies on the answer by `demmerichs`: https://github.com/tensorflow/tensorflow/issues/36464.